chrplr/AIP2017/Software-Installation/install.md

      echo "PATH=$HOME/anaconda3/bin:$PATH" >> ~/.bashrc

-And reopen a new terminal.
+Then, reopen a new terminal so that the change in .bashrc is taken into account.
 Type the following line to check that you are indeed accessing anaconda python:

 	which python